Interactive Segmentation of Radiance Fields: Method

 \subsection{2D-3D Feature Matching}

-{ For object segmentation, the user picks a reference view and annotates the regions of interest using a brush stroke.
+{ For object segmentation, the user picks a(few) reference views and annotates the regions of interest using a brush stroke.
 Semantic DINO features associated with the marked pixels are collected.
 DINO features were shown to fare well using 1-NN feature matching for good 2D semantic segmentation \cite{dino}.
 However, a single DINO feature will not suffice to segment complex objects with diversity.
 We cluster the input features using K-Means to obtain a fixed-size exemplar set of features for matching in 3D space.
 We use nearest neighbor feature matching (NNFM) on the exemplar set to label each voxel as foreground or background.
-The result is stored in a 3D bit-map.
-We use a tight threshold in this step to identify a seed region of high-confidence, which are processed further.
+The result is stored in a 3D bitmap.
+In this step, we use a tight threshold to identify a high-confidence seed region, which is processed further.
 Prior methods \cite{DFF, N3F} used a single averaged semantic feature from the user-specified patch to match 2D to 3D.
-Their implicit neural representation can only perform segmentation after $\phi$ values are rendered.
-Feature matching methods like NNFM are too costly to evaluate at every point on the ray using a neural representation.
-The segmentation results can also be precomputed and stored, facilitating downstream tasks like view generation and editing on the fly, without repeated processing.
+Their implicit neural representation can only be segmented after $\phi$ values are rendered.
+Feature matching methods like NNFM are too \emph{costly} to evaluate at every point on the ray using a neural representation.

+The segmentation results can also be precomputed and stored, facilitating downstream tasks like view generation and editing on the fly without repeated processing. }